The Love for Three Oranges (fairy tale): Uzbekistan

 Uzbek author Mikhail I. Sheverdin translated and published an Uzbek tale with the title "Сын бедняка" ("The Poor Man's Son").
 In the first part of the tale, a poor old man earns his living by gathering and selling bushes.
 One day, he goes on an outing with two neighbours and happens to find some sacks of gold.
 His greedy neighbours kill him and take the gold, but, as last mercy given on him, lie to his old widow he departed and told her to name their unborn son "Dod".
 Seven years later, Dod wants to play with other children, but her mother puts a mask on him to hide his face.
-Eventyally, the mother and son go to gather bushes to sell, but go astray.
+Eventually, the mother and son go to gather bushes to sell, but go astray.
 A padishah finds the boy and inquires him the reason for his mask; he takes it off and shows his face to the padishah, who decides to adopt him as his son.
 Later, mother and son find each other, and the padishah helps them solve the mystery of the boy's father's murder.
 After seven more years, Dod settles his widowed mother in more comfortable circumstances, and goes to the padishah's palace as his adoptive son.
 One day, he goes for a walk in the royal gardens and stops to rest.
 He then has a dream about a beautiful pari coming down from Mount Kuhikaf with a stick of kebab in one hand and a cup of wine in the other; he wakes up and decides to search for his dream maiden.
 He takes a tulpar horse from the stables and reaches Mount Kuhikaf, then rides into the steppe until he stops next to a river.
 An old man appears and warns him from the other margin at the devs live by the river, but he will help the prince: he teleports the prince to the other side of the river, bids him approach a hut under a tree, enter it and steal the vegetable in the middle of three pumpkins.
 It happens thus, and the prince returns with the pumpkin; the old man explains contains the pari he saw in his dream, but which he must not open anywhere save at home, and transports him next to his kingdom with a spell.
 Nearly back home, the prince is riding his horse, when he slices open the pumpkin, sighting a girl inside so beautiful he faints.
 The pari comes out of the pumpkin and revives him with water, but admonishes him for not opening the gourd at home.
 Still, he leaves her next to a hut while he goes back the palace to bring a chariot and a retinue to welcome her.
 After he leaves, the sorceress who lives in the hut spots the pari and questions the reason for her presence: the pari reveals - and demonstrates - her powers of transformation (into a snake, a dove, and even an old woman), and goes to fetch water for the sorceress.
 However, the sorceress shoves the pari inside the well, puts on her clothes and pretends to the pari for the prince to find.
 On seeing her, he doubts she is the pari, but the false bride threatens to turn into a dove and fly back to Kuhikaf.
 Suddenly, a black horse emerges out of the well and gallops around Dod.
 The prince takes a liking to the horse and brings both it and the false bride home.
 The false pari rushes the wedding and wants the horse dead and its meat made into a dish: some butchers try to kill it, but the horse turns into the real pari and stops their actions with her powers.
 The false bride herself takes an axe and kills the animal; three drops of blood spill on the ground and three poplar trees sprout.